canonical/vanilla-framework/templates/docs/patterns/tabs.md

 View example of the tabs content pattern
 </a></div>

-### Segmented
+### Tab buttons

-Segmented tabs can be used for secondary tabs or view switchers.
+Tab buttons can be used for secondary tabs or view switchers.
 There is an `is-dense` modifier for condensed buttons.

 <div class="p-notification--information is-inline">
   <div class="p-notification__content">